 Opt-out only if you do not want to participate in the Aurora green electric municipal aggregation program.
 Although Aurora is offering this program, we ask that rather than calling the City, you direct specific aggregation program questions to Eligo at (708) 629 1264.
 You may also opt out of the program by e-mailing AuroraOptOut@eligoenergy.com or by completing and mailing the opt out form included with your letter within 21 days of mailing.

 Municipal aggregations are groups of customers, or entire communities that unite to pool, or aggregate their energy buying power.
 By pooling their buying power and negotiating the price of power from a supplier other than the traditional utility, municipal aggregations can often save participants money on their electricity bills and help them obtain renewable energy certificates and civic grants.
-ComEd would still be responsible for delivering that power to your home, responding to outages, and billing you for it.
+ComEd is still be responsible for delivering that power to your home, responding to outages, and billing you for it.

 Renewable Energy Certificates (“RECs”) are proof that electricity was generated from renewable electricity and was fed into the shared electrical grid.
 Renewable Energy Certificates provide a mechanism for the purchase of renewable energy that is added to and pulled from the electrical grid.
 1 REC = 1 MWh of electricity (1,000 kWh).

-Yes, nothing will change in terms of receiving your electricity or any customer service.
+Yes, you will continue to receive a single bill from ComEd and make one payment.
 ComEd will continue to read your meter, the only difference you'll see on your electric bill is that Eligo Energy will be listed on the supply portion of your bill.
 You will continue to contact ComEd for any billing or service questions or if your power ever goes out.